 Chemotherapy is the method of injecting anti-cancer agents into the vein of the patient to destroy the cancer cells.
 It is also given as oral medicines where they travel the bloodstream and attack the cancer cells that are spread to other parts of the body as well.
 Recent research studies prove that chemotherapy is beneficial for those who suffer cancer of the prostate when given in combination with hormone therapy.
-The chemo drugs for prostate cancer are predominantly used one at a time and not in combination.
+The chemo drugs for prostate cancer treatment are predominantly used one at a time and not in combination.
 Some common chemo drugs used to treat prostate cancer are,

 The first line of treatment is with docetaxel with prednisone, after the tumor cells get resistant to this drug, cabazitaxel is tried next.
 These drugs slow down the growth of the cancer cells and also reduce the severity of the symptoms, but they are least beneficial in curing cancer.